Floor Sanding

 Long-term maintenance

-In order to keep your floor looking amazing for years to come, we recommend the following:- Use doormats at the interior and exterior of the front and back doors to collect dirt and water.
+- Use doormats at the interior and exterior of the front and back doors to collect dirt and water.

 - Put a sheet or cloth underneath any heavy furniture prior to moving it.